yuri-schmaltz/Wan2GP/README.md

 And since I am mister nice guy I have enclosed as an exclusivity an *Audio Separator* that will save you time to isolate each voice when using Multitalk with two people.

-As I feel like a resting a bit I haven't produced a nice sample Video to illustrate all these new capabilities.
+As I feel like resting a bit I haven't produced yet a nice sample Video to illustrate all these new capabilities.
 But here is the thing, I ams sure you will publish in the *Share Your Best Video* channel your *Master Pieces*.
-The best one will be added to the *Announcements Channel* and will bring eternal fame to its author.
+The best ones will be added to the *Announcements Channel* and will bring eternal fame to its authors.

 But wait, there is more:
 - Sliding Windows support has been added anywhere with Wan models, so imagine with text2video recently upgraded in 6.5 into a video2video, you can now upsample very long videos regardless of your VRAM.
 The good old image2video model can now reuse the last image to produce new videos (as requested by many of you)